By Chris Long

 - If the kitchen or dining table makes the most sense for your convertible workspace, try stowing office supplies in a rolling kitchen cart or buffet cabinet, so that they're in easy reach when needed and hidden from view when not.

-Chris Long is a contributor to Home Depot’s Home Decorators.com website and has been helping customers as a Home Depot store associate in the Chicago area since 2000.
-Among the home décor interests that Chris focuses on are patio furniture and computer desks.
+Chris Long is a contributor to Home Depot's Home Decorators.com website and has been helping customers as a Home Depot store associate in the Chicago area since 2000.
+To see the selection of patio furniture available on the Home Decorators site, click here.
+Their selection of computer desks can be found here